{-# OPTIONS --cubical-compatible #-}

 will turn out to be.
 But even though this fact is not obvious to Agda,

-the recursive call terminates and the function f
+the recursive call does indeed terminate and the function f

 Representing the function